-In most movies about saving the old theater, school, ball field, etc, the villain is someone who wants to tear down this location to put their own business there, a completely legal and understandable (if somewhat tragic for the protagonists) way to make a living.
+In most movies about saving the old theater, school, ball field, etc., the villain is someone who wants to tear down this location to put their own business there, a completely legal and understandable (if somewhat tragic for the protagonists) way to make a living.
 Often they’re corrupt or try to achieve their goal of obtaining the property through dishonest or illegal means, but sometimes the movie has no other way to paint them as an outright villain than to make them kind of a jerk.
 (A production intended for kids especially would do this, because the creators think kids are insufficiently intelligent to understand corruption.)

-- The people who think the hero is crazy and needs to be locked up usually think so because the hero is, well … acting totally batshit.
-In real life, if a friend or family member starts going on about voices, special powers, or other worlds, getting mental help for them is generally the right thing to do.
+The people who think the hero is crazy and needs to be locked up usually think so because the hero is, well … acting totally crazy.
+In real life, if somebody you know starts going on about voices, special powers, or other worlds, getting mental help for them is generally the right thing to do.

-- Any time a new boss/authority figure makes any type of budget cuts, it is almost guaranteed that he or she will be portrayed as a villain, and their rising to their position of authority will be portrayed as a Tyrant Takes the Helm moment.
+Any time a new boss/authority figure makes any type of budget cuts, it is almost guaranteed that he or she will be portrayed as a villain, and their rising to their position of authority will be portrayed as a Tyrant Takes the Helm moment.
 Never mind the fact that in Real Life budget cuts are often necessary, particularly in tough economic times.
-The idea that budget cuts may sometimes be justified is apparently not a popular one with many writers, and any authority figure who suggests budget cuts will be portrayed as an absurdly evil villain who actively hates the arts/his employees/teachers/children/the community and wants to cut the budget For the Evulz rather than because of fiscal/economic realities.
-If they are a school principal or superintendent, they will painted as a Dean Bitterman who needs to lighten up.
-If they are a political figure they will inevitably be a Strawman Political, and if they are in the business world they will always be portrayed as being a Corrupt Corporate Executive.
-Apparently, fiscal responsibility is the Eighth Deadly Sin in the world of fiction.
-The fact that this attitude is often carried over into Real Life—resulting in anyone who suggests budget cuts being portrayed as evil no matter how fiscally sensible their proposals may be—is also rather frustrating.
+The idea that budget cuts may sometimes be justified is apparently not a popular one with many writers, and all authority figures who suggest budget cuts will be portrayed as an absurdly evil villain who actively hate the arts/their employees/teachers/children/the community and want to cut the budget For the Evulz rather than because of fiscal/economic realities.

-- In many of the particularly cheesy kid and teen movies out there, anyone who doesn’t immediately give the Designated Hero their way is portrayed as a jerkass.
-A typical example is a character who hasn't done anything worse than compete with the protagonist for something, yet somehow deserves to be punished and humiliated, or a teacher who actually makes the protagonist work and is portrayed as a Sadist Teacher because of it.
+In many particularly cheesy kid and teen movies, anyone who doesn’t immediately give the Designated Hero their way is portrayed as a jerkass.
+A typical example is a character who did nothing worse than compete with the protagonist for something, yet somehow deserves to be punished and humiliated, or a teacher who actually makes the protagonist work and is portrayed as a Sadist Teacher because of it.

-- This is especially bad when the "hero" belittles, humiliates, and otherwise torments his enemy and is portayed as justified, but when the enemy does the exact same thing, he/she is a jerkass.
-This often leads to Alternative Character Interpretation - if we only ever see a character’s behavior around someone who hates them, what’s to say they aren’t sweet to their friends and family?
+This is especially bad when the ‘hero’ belittles, humiliates, and otherwise torments his/her enemy and is portrayed as justified, but when the enemy does the exact same thing, s/he is a jerkass.
+This often leads to Alternative Character Interpretation: if we only ever see a character’s behavior around someone who hates them, what’s to say they aren’t sweet to their friends and family?
 This can than make an already Unintentionally Unsympathetic protagonist worse, if they treat their loved ones poorly.